Shubh-6657/Creative_Design/README.md

 2. Create a new branch for your feature or bug fix: `git checkout -b feature-name`
 3. Make your changes and commit them: `git commit -m "Description of changes"`
 4. Push your changes to your forked repository: `git push origin feature-name`
-5. Open a pull request in this repository, detailing your changes and their purpose.
+5. Open a pull request in this repository, detailing your changes and their purpose

 ## Contact